Quozul/epic-bot/readme.md

 # Epic-bot
 Discord bot for my server.
 Currently, the bot is only in French but I'm planning to translate it.
+If you wish to invite the bot, [here's an invite link](https://discord.com/oauth2/authorize?client_id=660424710021971988&scope=bot&permissions=8).
+Feel free to open an issue or a pull request to request new features.
+My Discord: `Quozul#1174`

 ## Installation
 * Clone the repository.